 This article will explain:

-- 1. Independent contractor vs. employee and workers’ compensation benefits
+- 1. Are independent contractor entitled to workers’ compensation benefits?

 - 2. How to determine if you are an independent contractor or employee?

 - 3. What to do if the insurer denies your claim based on independent contractor status?

 - 4. How do I obtain benefits if my employer says I am an independent contractor and not entitled to California workers’ compensation benefits?

 No. Independent contractors do not receive workers’ compensation benefits.
 The workers’ compensation system only applies to employees.1